mikaelbr/writings/js-syntax-series/function-arguments.md

 In parameter position it's called rest, in argument position, spread.

-## Default Arguments
+## Default Parameters

-Traditionally, in JavaScripit you would do a similar effect to the overloading from the first chapter to do default arguments.
-Checking if an argument's undefined, and act accordingly.
-Something like
+Traditionally, in JavaScripit we would do a similar effect to the overloading from the first chapter to do default parameters.
+Checking if an parameter's `undefined`, and act accordingly.

 ```js
 function foo(a, callback) {